noeddi2be/2048aigs/README.md

 };
 ```

-Finally I returned the JSX code to render the game interface.
+Finally I returned the TSX code to render the game interface.
 For the colors i have used the colors of the original game, which I have found in a React implementation of the game by [IvanVergiliev](https://github.com/IvanVergiliev/2048-react/blob/master/src/main.scss).

 For the React part of the game, I have used the help of Copilot, as I am not entirely familiar with the framework.
 But with each implementation that I am able to do, I get more and more familiar which is great.